 This module is for experienced teachers and other professionals working in educational settings, and you must be working in an educational institution, or have very close access to one.
 If you intend to apply for accreditation of your work by the BDA you must be a qualified teacher (with at least two years of teaching and support experience) in order to obtain Associate Membership of the British Dyslexia Association (AMBDA).
-If you have any doubt about the suitability of the module, please contact our Student Registration & Enquiry Service.
+If you have any doubt about the suitability of the module, please speak to an adviser.

 E801 is an optional module in our: